 Of course, it’s important to remember that not all people who have CVD will develop ulcers.
 With people who have CVD, you can watch for certain signs that may indicate an ulcer will soon form:

 - Skin changes: CVD patients with varicose veins, thickened skin or venous eczema (also known as varicose eczema, symptoms include itchy, flaky, dry, crusty and/or swollen skin) are more likely to develop an ulcer.
 We also call this condition venous eczema.
 Stasis or gravitational eczema also refer to the same condition.
 When you have stasis eczema, your skin may also change color.
 It could tighten or harden, a condition we call lipodermatosclerosis.
 Also, you may develop atrophie blanche, which leaves small white scars on your skin.
 And eczema may spread to other areas of your body.
 Steroid creams may relieve your symptoms, and compression stockings can help.
 But treating your circulatory issues will offer the best and lasting relief.

 - Edema: Studies show that edema is present in about 90% of patients with lower leg ulcers.
 Edema, or swelling, occurs when you form more lymph fluid than can be drained, or when your lymph material doesn’t flow well.
 This leads to a build-up of the fluid that results in swelling in your lower legs.

 Whether or not you’re displaying ulcer warning signs, you can take measures to prevent this devastating complication.
 These steps include:

 - Avoid cigarettes or any kind of smoking

 - Moving every 30 minutes to avoid long periods of sitting or standing

 - Treating varicose veins

-If you are concerned about developing ulcers, or already have an ulcer in need of attention, it is important to see your Houston area vein specialist right away.
+If you are concerned about developing ulcers, or already have an ulcer in need of attention, it is important to see your Houston and Dallas area vein specialist right away.
 Any delay could pose a serious risk to your limbs, as well as your overall health.